Code-Institute-Submissions/mpysys-Battleship_project/README.md

 ### Remaining Bugs
 - No bugs remaining to my knowledge.
--

 ### Validator Testing
 - I ran the PEP8 validator which spotted a few typos which I was able to fix.
-There are a few indentation issues that the system is reporting, but when I check in my run.py file, I do not see them.
-I have left them as is.

 [Back to top ⇧](#MM's-Battleship)